Ateneo bullying incident: Incident

 The video of the bullying incident, captured on camera, took place inside the bathroom of the Ateneo de Manila University, where the bully challenging a victim giving him a choice of "Bugbog o mawalan ng dignidad?" (lit.
 "Beatdown or lose your dignity?").
 The bully then looked into the camera, explaining that if the student were to choose dignity, he would have to kneel and sniff the bully's shoes and "sensitive area".
-When the taller student failed to reply, the smaller student proceeded to attack the former using a style of taekwondo.
+When the taller student, the victim, failed to reply, the smaller student, the bully, proceeded to attack the former using a style of taekwondo.
 The taller student never fought back, and his nose was later seen bleeding after the bully's attack ceased.
 It was at this point that the video ended.

 Two other videos featuring the bully have also circulated on social media.
 In the second video featuring the same bully, a peer who was on his knees was being forced to say, "I'm dumb", while the third video showed the bully engaging in a fist-fight with another teenager.
 The former only stopped when the latter knelt.

 The video made rounds on various social media platforms, prompting netizens to issue threats of violence against the bully whose identity was censored by mainstream news outlets.